 Here’s the story.

 Hi!
 My name is Diana Kimball.
-In the summer of 2013, I graduated from Harvard Business School, packed up all my things, and boarded a flight to Berlin to join the Community team at SoundCloud.
-This is the story of how I got here—how I got to Berlin, specifically.
+In the summer of 2013, I graduated from Harvard Business School, packed up all my things, and boarded a flight to Berlin to join the team at SoundCloud.
+There’s the story of how I got here—how I got to Berlin, specifically.
 But there’s a longer story, too.

 Once upon a time, I studied history as an undergraduate at Harvard College.
 I wrote a number of curious papers while there.
 But halfway through college, my longstanding interest in world’s fairs shaded into a realization that technology is always the future.
 This realization inspired me to get involved with the Berkman Center for Internet and Society and to co-found ROFLCon.
 It also led me to move to San Francisco to spend two years working as a program manager on the PowerPoint team at Microsoft, a summer working with my friends at Photojojo, and weekends learning Ruby on the side.

 In parallel, though, a spark of fascination with the business world—kindled by a decade of mornings spent reading my dad's copy of the Wall Street Journal at the kitchen table—had expressed itself in early application and acceptance to Harvard Business School.
 So, after two years in San Francisco, I moved back to Boston in the fall of 2011 to begin again.

 Then, it was back to Boston for one more year of classes; one more year of focused learning.
 I took my first real computer science class as a capstone to the previous few years of learning Ruby.
 I studied social networks and supply chains and so many other things.
 I read a lot of books.
 In the midst of all that, I realized that Berlin was exactly where I wanted to be.
 And now I live here.
 It still feels unreal.